Advice on portable air conditioners

 What is the energy consumption of a portable air conditioner?

 Every portable air conditioner has an energy label, on which you can see which category the appliance falls into.
 The way you use the air conditioner also influences how energy-efficient the appliance is in practice.
 The more often and the longer you turn it on and the higher the temperature difference you're trying to reach is, the more energy the air conditioner consumes in order to do its work.

 How does the condensation trap of a portable air conditioner work?

 Cooling the air always creates condensation water.
 That water will obviously have to go somewhere.
-On portable mono-block air conditioners, that condensation water goes into a special collection cup which needs to be emptied every few hours.
+With portable air conditioners, the condensation water goes into a special collection cup.
+You need to empty this cup every few hours.
 An average air conditioner produces 1 to 2 liters of condensation water per hour.
 Is the cup full?
-The air conditioner will indicate that you need to drain the water.
-You can use a tap to do so, and afterwards the air conditioning can do its work again.
+The air conditioner indicates you need to drain the water.
+You can use a tap to do so, after which the air conditioning can do its job again.
 Dehumidifying the room also ensures a more pleasant feeling.

 Do you want to heat or purify the room as well?

 Most portable air conditioners in higher price ranges often have an additional option for heating the space.
 That means the appliance isn't just useful on hot summer days, it also provides comfort in winter.
 In addition, some portable air conditioners have an ionizer.
 An ionizer cleanses the air, fighting pollen, mold, and dust.